orstavik/JoiEvents/docs/1d2_composedEvents/14_Problem_DeadLast.md

-# Antipattern: DeadLast
+# Problem: DeadLast

 An EarlyBird captures an event *before* any other event listener.
 But, what if we wanted to do the opposite, catch an event at the very end?
 Naively, this might seem straight forward.
-To add an event last, we simply add an event listener on `window` in the bubble phase (or the shadowRoot for non-composed events).
+To add an event last, we simply add a normal (`{capture: false}`) event listener on:
+ * `window` for `{composed: true, bubbles: true}` events,
+ * the shadowRoot for `{composed: false, bubbles: true}` events,
+ * the `target` for `{bubbles: false}` events.

 But.
-There are *two* reasons this doesn't work:
+There are *two* problems with this strategy:

-1. `bubbles = false`.
-Some events such as `toggle` doesn't bubble.
-The last element to be propagated on such events is the target.
-For non-bubbling events, any and all elements might be the last propagation target.
+1. For non-bubbling events (ie. `{bubbles: false}`) the `target` can be anywhere.
+This means you can't add *one* event listener to *one* element that would run DeadLast for all instances of the requested event type.

-2. `stopPropagation()` and `stopImmediatePropagation()`.
+2. StopPropagationTorpedoes. `stopPropagation()` and `stopImmediatePropagation()`.
 If any other event listener calls either one of these methods *before* the event reaches the last target, then the *last* event listener will not run.
 It has been torpedoed.
 Thus, by adding an event listener last in the propagation path, you are only certain of two things:
  * it might not run as other event listeners might `stopPropagation()`, but
  * if it runs, it will run last.